What is VBAC and How to Know If You’re a Candidate

 Some doctors may refuse to even entertain the idea of a vaginal birth following a C-section.
 Other doctors are willing to consider allowing the process on a case by case basis.
 In these cases, doctors will look at a number of variables including the reason for your prior C-section deliveries, the number of C-section deliveries that you’ve had, and how you recovered following each birth.

 Deciding whether to attempt a vaginal birth following a C-section should be given an appropriate amount of thought and discussion with your doctor.
 If you have additional questions about how this choice may impact your surrogacy journey, feel free to reach out to your case specialist.
-She will be able to address any concerns that you have, and also help you discuss the option with your intended parents.
+They will be able to address any concerns that you have, and also help you discuss the option with your intended parents.